AI-ffinity/nmr_tutorials/TOPSPIN/Common_Topspin_Commands.md

 1. **`.ph`** - Enters interactive phase correction mode.
 2. **`pk`** - Applies previously set phase corrections (`phc0` and `phc1`) to the spectrum.
 3. **`apk`** - Executes automated phase correction, suitable for simple spectra like methanol.
+4. **`pknd`** - Performs a phase correction of data of dimension ≥3D, applying the values of PHC0 and PHC1.

 ## Window Functions
 1. **`em`** - Applies exponential multiplication to the data, used for line broadening.